 - 1. The student must report his/her absence 30 minutes prior to the start of his/her assignment by calling: - a.
 Clinical Coordinator or Program Director - b.
 If a clinical assignment, all students must call the assigned area Clinical Instructor or Supervisor.
 Clinical phone #'s are located in the clinical syllabus.
 It is the student's responsibility to make this call NOT a faculty member.
 It is recommended that students add these #'s to their cell phone directory. - 2.
 Students who are going to be tardy to clinical must also notify the office and assigned clinical site of the anticipated arrival time.
 Three (3) tardies equal one absence and will be calculated as such.
 Absences on the last day of class WILL be factored into the final grade. - 3.
 Failure to call BOTH the assigned clinical site AND the Clinical Coordinator's office due to an absence or tardy occurrence will result in an additional deduction of points from the final grade tabulation.
 These deductions are final and are not at the discretion of the Faculty.
 An email to the Clinical Coordinator will suffice, as long as it is within the 30 minute window.
 The Clinical Coordinator may be out of the office and unable to answer your call, if there is no answer immediately send an email out.
 You MUST get an answer from your clinical site regarding your absence.
+Please see Clinical Handbook for more information regarding absences and grading.

 4. The didactic and clinical learning experiences our students receive are integral parts of ultrasound education and the student is expected to apply him/herself in a diligent, professional manner in order to acquire the skills necessary to develop into a competent, professional technologist.
 The typical scheduled week for the program is Monday through Friday.
 Routine class and clinical hours are from 8:00 am-4:30 pm Monday through Friday.
-Students may be required to complete a noon- 8:00 pm rotation and a weekend rotation.
 Some evening clinical shifts may be required throughout our educational program and students will be advised of this schedule in advance.

-Sovah DMS Schedule 2022-2023
+Sovah DMS Schedule 2024-2025